-- EU institutions and national decision-makers, practitioners in relevant sectors, civil society organisations and other societal actors have an increased understanding of the validity of theoretical models, the possibilities to implement recommendations, toolkits, methodologies and other solutions to prevent and counter FIMI, including disinformation. - Practitioners in relevant sectors, civil society organisations and other societal actors involved in the design and implementation of measures to prevent and counter FIMI, including disinformation in different sectors have access to a network and tailor-made advisory support. - EU institutions and national decision-makers are equipped with science-based tools and evidence-based policy recommendations to proactively conceive, implement, and innovate measures to prevent and counter FIMI, including disinformation, and actions instigated by non-associated third countries.
+- EU institutions and national decision-makers, practitioners in relevant sectors, civil society organisations and other societal actors have an increased understanding of the validity of theoretical models, the possibilities to implement recommendations, toolkits, narratives and methodologies and other solutions to counter and prevent disinformation and FIMI. - Practitioners in relevant sectors, civil society organisations and other societal actors involved in the design and implementation of measures to counter FIMI and disinformation in different sectors have access to a network and tailor-made advisory services. - EU institutions and national decision-makers are equipped with science-based tools and evidence-based policy recommendations derived from EU-funded projects to proactively conceive, implement, and innovate measures to combat and prevent disinformation and FIMI, including those instigated by non-associated third countries.